 Schwinn offers different models of the Airdyne Bike, providing options to prospective users who are on different budgets.
-According to personal need and budget, a user can acquire the Schwinn Airdyne Pro, AD6, AD7 or the AD2 which is a lot more affordable.
+According to personal needs and budget, a user can acquire the Schwinn Airdyne Pro, AD6, AD7, or AD2 which is a lot more affordable.

 The AD2 offers a full-body workout and supports about 250 pounds/113 kg maximum user weight capacity which is not surprising considering its price tag.
 If you need an air bike with a higher user weight capacity then that would be the upgraded models mentioned above.